Moving Home USA

 We did ‘see’ Jardin Des Plantes, Notre Dame, Saint-Germain-Des-Pres, Musee D’Orsay, Champs-Elyses, Louvre, Hotel De Ville, from the boat, and of course, the Eiffel Tower.
 The trip to the top of the Eiffel and views was worth the wait for over an hour in line to get tickets.
 Another wait to ride the first elevator, take a look, wait for the final elevator to the enclosed top.
 Of course we had to make the effort and climb the stairs to the summit.

 Breathtaking!
 And what an incredible structure, being able to see the girders on the way up in the elevator.
 But by the time we had repeated the process of the journey up, to go down, our precious seven hours was sadly running away from us.
 It was way past lunch time, and we were starving, parched for a drink, and of course, dying for a nature break.
 But we soldiered on, grabbed a serving of French fries to share, two cans of beer and ran for the next boat.
 We alighted from the boat at the next stop, The Notre Dame, in the hopes for a ‘whistle-stop’ visit.
 Needless to say the lines were backed up a mile.
 Well it looked like a mile to us.
 So a few photos of the outside and rush back on the boat to the railway station.
-The final sight we saw before leaving was ‘the bridge of locks’ or as some call it ‘the bridge of love’
+The final sight we saw before leaving was ‘the bridge of locks’ or as some call it ‘the bridge of love’.

 We made our 5:30 train back to Chagney just by the ‘skin of our teeth’